 the top of the cages and there is plenty of drinking

-the "flaming bull" - in which special clamps
+the "flaming bull" - no longer appears in

 However there is much more to the festivities